SusieQ2022/smartmedbox/docs/CONTRIBUTIONS.md

-  calling the live LLM instead of the rule-based path; fixed a syntax error that broke the entire suite; cleaned up and updated tests after the architecture refactor (removed tests for deleted APIs, updated scheduler tests to match new behaviour) — 21 tests passing.
+  calling the live LLM instead of the rule-based path; fixed a syntax error that broke the entire suite; cleaned up and updated tests after the architecture refactor (removed tests for deleted APIs, updated scheduler tests to match new behaviour): 21 tests passing.
 - Implemented the original medication schedule and overdue calculation in `sensors.py` (later migrated into `scheduler.py` during the refactor).
-- Restored mock mode after hardware integration broke laptop execution — moved `RPi.GPIO`, `luma` and `picamera2` imports to lazy hardware-only paths so the full application runs on any laptop without a Raspberry Pi attached.
+- Restored mock mode after hardware integration broke laptop execution: moved `RPi.GPIO`, `luma` and `picamera2` imports to lazy hardware-only paths so the full application runs on any laptop without a Raspberry Pi attached.
 - Wrote and maintained all project documentation: `README.md`, `ARCHITECTURE.md`,